ESROCOS/types-drivers/README.md

-asn1_types
+types/drivers
 =============
-ASN.1 types for SARGON components, both manually defined and generated from Rock.
+Robotics data types in ASN.1, both manually defined and generated from Rock driver types.

 License
 -------
-TBD
+GPLv2

 Installation
 ------------
-Cannot be installed outside the TASTE/ESROCOS environment at the moment
+From the build directory, run cmake .., then make.